isomerpages/moe-geylangmtdpri/_about-us/School Policy/Homework Policy.md

     - take greater ownership and responsibility for independent learning  <br>

 <p style="text-align: justify;">3.
-Homework provides parents with:
+Homework provides parents with:<br>
-    \- timely information on the learning progress of their child
+    - timely information on the learning progress of their child  <br>
-    \- opportunities to be involved in their child's learning
+    - opportunities to be involved in their child's learning

 <p style="text-align: justify;">4.
 Our proposed weekly time norms for assigning homework is as follows: